altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Alright, immediately."<br/>

-Clarisse left the room with a bow.
+Clarisse left the room with a bow.<br/>

-Two weeks after the Beilschmidt border regiment took down fort Volks.
+Two weeks after the Beilschmidt border regiment took down fort Volks.<br/>

-Regis' group were inside the conference room used by Weingartner and his staff in the past.
+Regis' group were inside the conference room used by Weingartner and his staff in the past.<br/>

-The empire's flag and the flag designed by Altina were draped on the wall.
+The empire's flag and the flag designed by Altina were draped on the wall.<br/>

-Because she lacked artistic talent, the drawing of the shield was redrawn by a professional.
+Because she lacked artistic talent, the drawing of the shield was redrawn by a professional.<br/>

-A corner of the room was decorated with red flowers, prepared by Clarisse who moved here from century fort.
+A corner of the room was decorated with red flowers, prepared by Clarisse who moved here from century fort.<br/>

 "I thought it would be needed soon, so I brought it in advance."<br/>

-That's how she was.
+That's how she was.<br/>

-As usual, the one who had the utmost faith in the princess' victory was definitely her.
+As usual, the one who had the utmost faith in the princess' victory was definitely her.<br/>

-Apart from Regis, Altina, Evrard and Jerome were present too.
+Apart from Regis, Altina, Evrard and Jerome were present too.<br/>

-Only the minimum of forces were left in Sierck fort; the rest have shifted to fort Volks.
+Only the minimum of forces were left in Sierck fort; the rest have shifted to fort Volks.<br/>

-It would be their base from now on.
+It would be their base from now on.<br/>

 Regis said with a report in hand: